 The Royal Society of St George – founded in 1894

-Our Patron: HM The Queen
+Our Patron: Her Majesty Queen Elizabeth II

 Queen Victoria was the Society’s first Royal Patron and we have since enjoyed the Patronage of every reigning monarch.
 In 1963 the Queen bestowed a notable honour by granting the Society its own Royal Charter.